 Do you sell to consumers?

-A consumer is a person who is buying goods for his own personal use outside of his trade, business or profession.
-Items listed on internet auction sites are normally available to consumers.
+A consumer is a person who is buying goods for their own personal use outside of their trade, business or profession.
+Items listed on internet marketplaces are normally available to consumers.

 Buyers outside the UK